evaristesome/Embeddedd-App-ECE2440/Readme.md

 This is Evariste Some,
-a graduate student in the field of Telecommunication Engineering, College of Engineering, University of Colorado.
+a graduate student in Telecommunication Engineering, College of Engineering, University of Colorado.

-Embedded Application
+Embedded Applications

-In this project, I attempt to build/set around the TI MSP432 board a number of peripheral:
+In this project, I attempt to build/set around the TI MSP432 board a number of peripheral with emphasis on IoT:
  - TI CC3100
  - ESP8266
  - DHT11
  - LDC 16x2
  - Quade
-The purpose is to get used to embedded applications just for fun!
+The purpose is to have hands on to embedded applications just for fun!
 The project is current is progress ..............